- Address: Calzada Ignacio Zaragosa 666, Puebla

 Extra stadium info – Estadio Cuauhtémoc

-Club Puebla have been tenants of the venue since 1968.
-The club was founded in 1944 and they won their first Mexican top-division title in 1983.
-They won the title after beating CD Guadalajara, the first football club with a North American championship title.
-Club Puebla won the North American football championship in 1991 for the first time in their history.
+Club Puebla, also known as Los Camoteros or La Franja, moved to the Estadio Cuauhtémoc in 1968.
+The football club was founded in 1944 and they won their first Mexican top-division title in 1983.
+Club Puebla won the title after beating CD Guadalajara, the first football club with a North American championship title.
+Club Puebla won the North American championship for football clubs in 1991 for the first time in their history.
+They won the title after playing a two-legged final.